Naval Air Station (NAS) Oceana

 NAS Oceana Actions Based on Drinking Water Sampling Results

 Due to the historical operations at NAS Oceana that included the use of AFFF, the Navy has conducted drinking water sampling for certain PFAS in drinking water wells in the vicinity of NAS Oceana since December 2016.
-When PFOS/PFOA have been found at or below the USEPA lifetime health advisory level of 70 parts per trillion (ppt) in a drinking water sample, no additional action has been taken.
 Table 1 summarizes the drinking water sampling results to date.
 The Navy continues to evaluate results as new data are collected and will expand the sampling area and conduct actions as needed.
+When PFOS/PFOA was not detected or was measured at or below the USEPA lifetime health advisory level of 70 parts per trillion (ppt) in a drinking water sample, no additional action was taken.

 General Use of PFAS